Table of Contents

 What causes kidney failure?

-Kidney failure can occur from an acute situation or from chronic problems.
+Kidney failure may occur from an acute situation that injures the kidneys or from chronic diseases that gradually cause the kidneys to stop functioning.

 Prerenal causes (pre=before + renal=kidney) causes are due to decreased blood supply to the kidney.
 Examples of prerenal causes of kidney failure are:

-- medication, for example, diuretics ("water pills") may cause excessive water loss; and
+- Medication, for example, diuretics ("water pills") may cause excessive water loss

-- abnormal blood flow to and from the kidney due to obstruction of the renal artery or vein.
+- Abnormal blood flow to and from the kidney due to obstruction of the renal artery or vein.
+Continue Reading